alphaolomi/tunzaa-clone/README.md

 3. Create firebase project and select the web app.
    Make sure you have enabled the following firebse services

 - Authentication.
-Enable Google sign-in method.
+Enable Email sign-in method.
-  - Cloud Storage

 4. Add your Firebase Config to.env

-5.
+   Create .env file then add your API_KEY to .env file

+5. Finally , `npx expo start`